Tax, bookkeeping & compliance Updated June 2026

 Ongoing monthly compliance

-Monthly bookkeeping, VAT returns, payroll processing, and tax payments are managed on a recurring basis.
-You receive monthly reporting in English — profit & loss, cash flow, and key compliance deadlines — without needing to interact with Serbian authorities directly.
+Monthly bookkeeping, VAT returns, payroll, and tax payments managed on a recurring basis.
+You receive monthly reporting in English — without dealing with Serbian authorities directly.

 04